 Exceptional sonic abilities aside, the HD 820s are typically Sennheiser.
 They’re classy and well made, built sturdily enough to return years of enjoyment.
 It's obvious someone has thought carefully about the materials, from the plastics on the earcup to the metal on the headband and microfiber earpad.
 As you may have guessed from the price tag, they're intended for home use and come with a range of cables including one with an XLR4 connection on the amp end.

 These over-ear headphones aren't cheap, and you'll need a high quality source and a DAC to hear them at their best.
 But for the serious home listener, they come highly recommended.

 Read the full review: Sennheiser HD 820

 Aspirational.
 That's the word that describes these headphones.
-At nearly three grand, they're out of the reach of most of us, but if your budget can stretch this far, they deliver performance in spades.
+At £2800 ($3000, AU$4500), they're out of the reach of most of us, but if your budget can stretch this far, they deliver performance in spades.
 Sound is incredibly dynamic, with a spacious presentation and plenty of drive.
-There's meaty bass too, all of which justifies the price, even if few can afford them.
-Time to start saving...

 Read the full review: Focal Stellia

 The AKG K175s look good, don’t cost the earth and have a punchy enthusiasm.
 However, there're not really made for commuting as they come with a weighty, coiled cable rather than the usual straight type.
 They also let in a lot of sound – wear them on a busy street and you’ll hear plenty of external noise.

 Still, provided you avoid packed trains these studio monitor-style headphones offer a lots of comfort and an engaging, energetic performance.
 Bass is deep and assured rather than boomy, while vocals sound vital and close to your ear.
 On the downside, we found the upper mid-tones a bit raw.
 That's all very well when listening to heavy metal, but it's not ideal for less aggressive genres of music.